yazyab/YYabroudi-/README.md

 - **Global Energy Consumption Analysis:** [ExData Plotting1](https://github.com/yazyab/ExData_Plotting1) - Investigating global energy consumption trends with R Studio.

 ### 📫 **Connect With Me**
 I'm always open to new collaborations and ideas.
-Connect with me on [LinkedIn](#) or drop me an email at `yaze
+Connect with me on [LinkedIn](#) or drop me an email at `yazeedyabroudi@student.ie.edu`.
+Let's push the boundaries of data analytics and business intelligence together!